 1. Right-click on the object’s header and select Properties from the context menu.
 A configuration window for Tree Transform will open.
-The first screen is the Layout Builder screen.
-This is where we can create or delete fields, change their name or data types, mark any field as a variable or attach an expression to a field.
+The first window is the Layout Builder window.
+This is where we can create or delete fields, change their name or data types, mark any field as a variable or attach expressions to fields.

 2. Create a new field under the parent node.
 Let’s name it LateOrders.

 4. Select the LateOrders field.
-Here you can modify any field by applying expressions on it.
+Here you can modify any field by applying expressions to it.

 5. Write the expression that counts the number of late arriving orders.

-Click “…” next to the expression box to open the Expression Builder where you can make use of the extensive library of built-in functions and expressions.
+Click “…” next to the expression box to open the Expression Builder where you can make use of the extensive library of built-in functions and expressions in Centerprise.